fpouyez/AdrUtilities/README.md

 Possible values :

-- *'defaultTemplateFrench'* : a custom template created to fill our needs, in french.
+- *'defaultTemplateFrench'* : a custom template created to fill our needs, in French.
-- *'defaultTemplateEnglish'* : the same custom template, in english.
+- *'defaultTemplateEnglish'* : the same custom template, in English.

 Default : *defaultTemplateFrench*.